Tourism in Gujarat: Archeological and heritage tourism

-Within Gujarat there are a wide variety of historic forts, palaces, mosques, temples, and places of historical importance in India's struggle for independence.
-Many of these palaces and forts have been converted into heritage hotels to keep tourists close to the vibrant history of Gujarat.
-For example, Laxmi Vilas Palace, Vadodara is reputed to have been the largest private dwelling built at the time and it is four times the size of Buckingham Palace in London.
-These sites are under-developed and are considered to have huge development potential.
-World heritage sites like Lothal, Dholavira and Champaner are also located within Gujarat.
+Within Gujarat there are historic forts, palaces, mosques, temples, and places of historical importance in India's struggle for independence.
+Many of these palaces and forts have been converted into heritage hotels to keep tourists close to the history of Gujarat.
+Laxmi Vilas Palace, Vadodara is reputed to have been the largest private dwelling built at the time and it is four times the size of Buckingham Palace in London.
+World heritage sites such as Lothal, Dholavira and Champaner are located within Gujarat.

 Cultural tourism

 Gujarat is well known for its rich culture.
 The folk arts of Gujarat form a major part of the culture of the state.
 It preserves the rich tradition of song, dance, drama as well.
 Handicrafts include Bandhani, patolas of Patan, kutchhi work, Khadi, bamboo craft, block printing, embroidery, woodcraft, metal crafts, pottery, namda, rogan painting, pithora and many more handicrafts.
 The Arabs, Portuguese, Dutch, Mughals and British as well as Parsis have left their mark on Gujarat's culture.